New Way Students receive over $2 million in aid and scholarships

 New Way values and seeks students from diverse economic backgrounds.
 In order to assist families in affording a New Way education, New Way provides flexible payment plans and need-based financial aid.
 Additionally, several outside scholarship opportunities are available.
-In 2014–15, New Way students received over $1.5 million in aid and scholarships.
+In 2016-17, approximately 75% of New Way families received over $2 million in aid and scholarships.

-This fee includes a review of records, observations, comprehensive assessments and development of an Individual Program Plan (IPP).
-For K-3 students, this fee also includes an Occupational Therapy Evaluation.
+This supplement includes a review of records, observations, comprehensive assessments and development of an Individual Program Plan (IPP).

 Flexible Payment Plans

-New Way offers payment plans of 1, 2, or 10 tuition payments.
-Tuition may be paid at the school or online through our tuition management company, TADS.
-Through TADS, families also may set up automatic payments by bank account or credit card.
+New Way offers payment plans of 1, 2, 4, or 10 tuition payments.
+Tuition is to be paid online through our tuition management company, FACTS.
+Through FACTS, families may set up automatic payments by bank account or credit card.

-Financial Aid applications received by TADS according to the following schedule will receive priority over other applications.
+Financial Aid applications received by FACTS according to the following schedule will receive priority over other applications.

 Additional Scholarship Opportunities